keatmin/flink-poc/README.md

 ## Gotchas
 - Flink window can only be called on time attribute column, defined either using WATERMARK or processing time attribute using proc AS PROCTIME()
+- Need print connector to print to stdout
+- Need to learn what set_parallelism does